 To replicate the approach of the original paper, we performed PCA on leaf traits to recapitulate the LES.
-Then, the first principal component axis (i.e., the LES) was used as a predictor variable in regressions with either mean annual temperature or precipitation as response variables.
+Then, the first principal component axis (i.e., the LES) was used as a predictor variable in two regressions with either mean annual temperature or precipitation as response variables.

 PLSR was used to test the hypothesis that there is a relationship between climate variables and leaf traits.
+The two PLSR analyses included all leaf traits as predictor variables and habitat mean temperature or precipitation as response variables.
 It is possible to include multiple response variables in PLSR models to account for collinearity.
 However, in this dataset, temperature and precipitation were not correlated (Pearson’s correlation test, r = -0.10, df = 63, p = 0.421) so we chose to perform PLSR for temperature and precipitation separately to improve interpretability.
 PCA and PLSR were performed using the opls function in the ropls package in R with default settings other than increasing the number of permutations to 1000 for PLSR (Thévenot et al. 2015).

 Results and Discussion